 What is Precision Finding?

 Unlike other item trackers, the AirTag uses both Bluetooth Low Energy (LE) and the Ultra Wideband U1 chip, and it even has an NFC chip inside.
-But because it has a U1 chip, the AirTags have a feature that other regular Bluetooth trackers don't, and that is Precision Finding.
+But because it has a U1 chip, the AirTags have a feature that other regular Bluetooth trackers don't — and that's Precision Finding.

 What iPhones work with Precision Finding?